 Petra Schott

-In her work, she weaves personal and collective memories into shapes, marks, and lines found in her everyday life, creating an abstract language of painting that oscillates between lyrical abstraction and figurative references.
-The art curator Nell Cardozo wrote about her works: “There is a generous intimacy in Schott’s use of color that coaxes out a subtle interplay between comfort and longing.
+Art curator Nell Cardozo wrote about her: “There is a generous intimacy in Schott’s use of colour that coaxes out a subtle interplay between comfort and longing.
 Looking into them is like looking into a dream that belongs to some common consciousness.”

 Petra Schott regularly exhibits nationally and internationally.